 In 1985, Israeli scientist, Eliyahu M. Goldratt developed his Theory of Constraints, which sought to improve production bottlenecks until they no longer existed.
 At the same time supply chain management and customer-oriented business process design came to the fore.

-Industrial engineering is important to both producers and end-users of a product.
+Drawing on the physical and social sciences, industrial engineering is important to both producers and end-users of a product.
 Industrial engineers improve processes and designs to make things more efficient.
 This is good for business as it saves time and money, raw resources, energy and manpower.
 However, industrial engineering is not all about profit margins as it also ensures the safety and quality of a product or process, which is good for both employees and end users.

 Analysing, designing, predicting and evaluating processes helps remove roadblocks and creates higher quality and more efficient processes and devices.
 An industrial engineer will not only have made sure the device you are reading this on was made in the most cost-effective manner (making it cheaper for you to buy), but also makes sure that it is safe and won’t just burst into flames while you are using it!

 Industrial engineers work across all stages of production and processing.
 This may involve designing a product or process from the beginning or adapting and upgrading, expanding or reconfiguring an existing process or procedure.
+They use a variety of problem-solving techniques to develop effective solutions and ensure optimal performance.

 This may involve designing new equipment and writing specifications for equipment bought from an outside vendor to ensure it meets those requirements.
 An industrial engineer may be required to repurpose existing equipment or facilities, design new processes or tools and procedures.